kanno-soe/kanno-soe/Exposition/Theory.md

 ## Graded Resonance

-> Living beings originally are Buddha.
+> Sentient beings originally are Buddha.
 > Being like water and ice,
 > leaving water there is no ice,
-> outside of living beings there is no Buddha.
+> outside of sentient beings there is no Buddha.
 >
 > — Hakuin Ekaku, *Song of Zazen*